USC-IGC/ukbb_parser/README.md

 ## How to cite

-Zhu, A.H., Salminen, L.E., Thompson P.M., Jahanshad N. "The UK Biobank Data Parser: a tool with built in and customizable filters for brain studies."
+Zhu, A.H., Salminen, L.E., Thompson, P.M., Jahanshad, N. "The UK Biobank Data Parser: a tool with built in and customizable filters for brain studies."
 (2019) Organization for Human Brain Mapping.
 Rome, Italy, June 9-13, 2019.

 ## Requirements